MW 8x1.5 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
-It's also worth noting that small elements of these products are able to complicate diagnosis in case of swallowing.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of children's health.
+It's also worth noting that miniscule components of these products are able to complicate diagnosis when they are in the body.

 Make sure not to bring neodymium magnets close to the TV, wallet, and computer HDD.